Canon G1 X Mark II vs Olympus TG-6

 Travel and landscape photographers will find it useful that the TG-6 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the G1X Mark II and the TG-6 are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the TG-6 followed on from the Olympus TG-5.
+The TG-6 is a recent model that features in the current product line-up of Olympus.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G1 X Mark II and the Olympus TG-6?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.